Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 18 points per game with a +198 scoring differential overall.
-They put up 84.5 points per game (28th in college basketball) and give up 66.5 per contest (75th in college basketball).
+- The Bluejays' +198 scoring differential (outscoring opponents by 18 points per game) is a result of scoring 84.5 points per game (27th in college basketball) while allowing 66.5 per outing (77th in college basketball).

-- Creighton prevails in the rebound battle by an average of 8.7 boards.
-It is recording 39.6 rebounds per game (64th in college basketball) compared to its opponents' 30.9 per contest.
+- Creighton wins the rebound battle by 8.7 boards on average.
+It collects 39.6 rebounds per game, which ranks 64th in college basketball, while its opponents pull down 30.9 per outing.

-- Creighton hits 11.5 three-pointers per game (fourth-most in college basketball) at a 38.7% rate (25th in college basketball), compared to the 4.8 per game its opponents make at a 28.6% rate.
+- Creighton connects on 11.5 three-pointers per game (fourth-most in college basketball) at a 38.7% rate (26th in college basketball), compared to the 4.8 per game its opponents make at a 28.6% rate.

-- The Bluejays rank third in college basketball by averaging 110.7 points per 100 possessions on offense, and defensively are 121st in college basketball, allowing 87.2 points per 100 possessions.
+- The Bluejays rank third in college basketball with 110.7 points scored per 100 possessions, and 123rd in college basketball defensively with 87.2 points conceded per 100 possessions.

-- Creighton has committed 9.7 turnovers per game (41st in college basketball action), 2.7 more than the seven it forces on average (363rd in college basketball).
+- Creighton loses the turnover battle by 2.7 per game, committing 9.7 (39th in college basketball) while its opponents average seven.

 Villanova Performance Insights

-- The Wildcats' +93 scoring differential (outscoring opponents by 8.5 points per game) is a result of putting up 73.2 points per game (230th in college basketball) while giving up 64.7 per contest (44th in college basketball).
+- The Wildcats have a +93 scoring differential, topping opponents by 8.5 points per game.
+They're putting up 73.2 points per game, 230th in college basketball, and are allowing 64.7 per contest to rank 45th in college basketball.

-- The 38.6 rebounds per game Villanova accumulates rank 91st in college basketball, 5.5 more than the 33.1 its opponents collect.
+- Villanova is 94th in the country at 38.6 rebounds per game.
+That's 5.5 more than the 33.1 its opponents average.

-- Villanova makes 9.5 three-pointers per game (37th in college basketball), while its opponents have made 8.8 on average.
+- Villanova connects on 9.5 three-pointers per game (39th in college basketball), while its opponents have made 8.8 on average.

+- Villanova wins the turnover battle by 1.8 per game, committing 9.5 (31st in college basketball) while its opponents average 11.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.